Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Asymmetric Double-Well Potential

-We consider a typical tilted double-well, where its asymmetric form is measured by the amount of the parameter $\varepsilon$.
-Here $\vert-\rangle$ ($\vert+\rangle$) denotes the state in which the macrosystem is localized in the left (right) well.
-They also describe the ground states in the left and right wells, respectively.

-The macroscopic feature of the system is identified by dimensionless equations.
-We define dimensionless variables for the momentum $p$, the position $q$, the Hamiltonian $\hat{H}_{S}$, the potential $V(q)$ and the time $t$ as the following relations (\cite{[16]}, p.18):

-where, \be \tau_{0}:=\dfrac{R_{0}}{(U_{0}/M)^{\frac{1}{2}}};\qquad U_{0}=M(R_{0}/\tau_{0})^{2} \ee Here $R_{0}$ and $U_{0}$ are the characteristic length and the characteristic energy of the system, respectively.
-Also, $\tau_{0}$ is the characteristic time, estimated by the time needed for a particle of mass $M$ to pass the distance $R_{0}$ with kinetic energy of the order of $U_{0}$.
-Regarding the relations (1) and (2), one can define a new dimensionless parameter $\tilde{h}$ instead of plank's constant in units of action $U_{0}\tau_{0}$: \be \tilde{h}=\dfrac{\hbar}{P_{0}R_{0}} \ee The new constant $\tilde{h}$ quantitatively shows the macroscopic behavior of the system.
-So that, for smaller values of $\tilde{h}$, the situation is more quasi-classical.
-Yet, to detect the quantum tunneling effect, $\tilde{h}$ shouldn't be too small.
-Considering a tilted double-well potential, we assume that the value of $\tilde{h}$ is about 0.1 to support the macroscopic quantum trait of the system, in a quasi-classical situation.\\ When the macrosystem is isolated from its environment, it can be described effectively by the following Hamiltonian:
+We consider a typical asymmetric double-well potential (FIG.1), where its asymmetric form is characterized by the parameter $\delta$.
+Here $\vert L\rangle$ ($\vert R\rangle$) denotes the state in which the macrosystem is localized in the left (right) well.
+We can control the macroscopic feature of the system by using dimensionless equations.
+A particle of mass $M$ passes through a potential which has the characteristic length $R_{0}$ and the characteristic energy $U_{0}$, defined as the units of the length and the energy, respectively.
+The corresponding characteristic time can be defined as $T_{0} = R_{0}/(U_{0}/M)^{1/2}$ which we consider as the time needed for a particle of mass $M$ to pass the distance $R_{0}$ with kinetic energy of the order of $U_{0}$.
+Likewise, the unit of the momentum is taken as $P_{0} = (MU_{0})^{1/2}$.
+We then define the dynamical variables, $q$, $p$ and $t$, as $R/R_{0}$, $P/P_{0}$ and $T/T_{0}$ respectively.
+Instead of the plank's constant, a new dimensionless parameter $\tilde{h}$, is defined based on the commutation relation of $p$ and $q$ in units of action $U_{0}\tau_{0}$: \be \tilde{h}=\dfrac{\hbar}{P_{0}R_{0}}. \ee The value of the new parameter $\tilde{h}$ quantitatively characterizes the macroscopicity of the system.
+So that, for small values of $\tilde{h}$, the dynamic is more quasi-classical.
+Yet, to detect the quantum tunneling effect, $\tilde{h}$ should not be too small.
+Considering an asymmetric double-well potential, we assume that the value of $\tilde{h}$ is about 0.1 to support the macroscopic quantum trait of the system, in a quasi-classical situation.
+Here, we are only interested in the macroscopic quantum regime, where the system not only exhibits quantum oscillations (as for quantum and thus $\tilde{h}$￼ is not too small), but also involves a large number of dynamical degrees of freedom (as for macroscopic systems and thus $\tilde{h}$￼ is not too close to 1).
+The typical range of ￼ for a macroscopic quantum system is $0.01-0.1$.
+For most discussed macroscopic systems, i.e. SQUIDs and liquid He, the value of $\tilde{h}$ is estimated as 0.1 and 0.15, respectively.
+We chose the typical value of ￼ $\tilde{h}= 0.1$, so our approach does correspond to the macroscopic regime ~\cite{[16]}.

+At enough low temperatures, energy states are confined in two-dimensional Hilbert space.
+When the macrosystem is isolated from its environment, it can be described effectively by the following Hamiltonian: